 Everything burned inside me.
 I realized that day that I hate my body and that what was happening inside me wasn't normal.
 That I must do something about it.
 Not even than did I realize what was going on and I didn't connect this to my 10 years old feelings right away, but it was enough for me to take out my phone and completely naively type I want to have beard to Google.
 After seeing the results, I finally realized it.
 Then came probably the most difficult month in my life, when I finally connected everything together and at the end, I knew that I would need to break the old promise I had given to myself – and that I want to open the Pandora's box, even though it was the point of no return.
 I admitted to myself that I am transgender, and I want a transition.

 Out with the Truth

 I knew that I needed to tell anyone, otherwise I would go crazy.
 The first person there was my wife, who should probably get to know anyway, so I started to test the waters.
 My effort to be inconspicuous sometimes led to rather comical situations and the problem was that my wife didn't find it out anyway, although I wished for it so desperately.
-From all the people I needed to tell, she was of course the most the most important and I was terrified of her reaction.
+From all the people I needed to tell, she was of course the most important and I was terrified of her reaction.
 At that time, we had been together for 7 years and I couldn't imagine losing her.
 A month ago, when I had been thinking if to go for it or not, this was basically the only thing which hold me back and worried me a lot.
 At the end I finally decided that I need to do it and cruel as it might be, I will have to deal with her reaction, whatever it would be.

 To decide is a great thing, but to find courage to spill it out finally turned out to be a lot bigger issue than I had expected.
 It was my very close friend who finally ended my suffering – he was the first one who I ended telling it to, ironically while I was visiting at the Czech Republic.
 This conversation gave me courage to tell it to my wife the same evening, at least cowardly via WhatsApp.